Insurance for Students

 Exemptions from mandatory insurance enrollment

 All IUPUI international students registered for classes will be automatically enrolled in the IU International insurance plan.
-It is important to avoid purchasing health insurance from other companies for the 2020-21 academic year.
+It is important to avoid purchasing health insurance from other companies unless you are approved for an exemption from mandatory IU insurance enrollment.
 Limited exemptions will apply for students in the qualifying situations described below.
-The deadline to submit an Health Insurance Exemption Request e-form in Atlas for the Spring 2021 semester is January 31, 2021.
+The deadlines to submit an Health Insurance Exemption Request e-form in Atlas are September 15 (fall semester) and January 31 (spring semester).